Living in Petersfield

 Hampshire market town with South Downs setting, Edward Thomas connections, and London trains.
 Located in South East, Petersfield has a population of approximately 15,136 residents, making it a compact town by UK standards.
 The primary postcode area is GU32.

 Petersfield sits within South East and is well connected to neighbouring areas.
-The local property market is at the mid-range end of the spectrum, with a median price of £466k that is 6% above the South East average of £438k.
+The local property market is at the mid-range end of the spectrum, with a median price of £430k that is 2% below the South East average of £437k.
 The area has a very low crime rate compared to similar areas.

 Key facts about Petersfield